igorcasmarques/igorcasmarques.github.io/my-story/1-from-curitiba-to-provo.md

 #### Nightly commutes

 After classes ended at about 22:30, I bussed back home with my best friend from church, who was a first-year student at Belas like me.
 Despite the late hour, buses were bustling with people who also had night classes in nearby colleges.
-It was a vibrant atmosphere, and my friend and I had some of the most fun conversations I've ever had in those commutes.
+It was a vibrant atmosphere, and my friend and I had some of the most fun conversations I've ever had on those commutes.

 I felt fortunate to have a friend like him, with whom I could connect deeply on many levels.
 Our paths would diverge in later years, and I was never to regain a friendship like that in my adult life.